kappa-db/kappa-core/README.md

 ## Why?

-[flumedb][flumedb] presents an ideal small core API for an append-only log: append new data, and build (versioned) views over it. kappa-core copies this gleefully, but with two major differences:
+kappa-core is built atop two major building blocks:

-1. [hypercore][hypercore] is used for feed (append-only log) storage
+1. [hypercore][hypercore], which is used for (append-only) log storage
-2. views are built in out-of-order sequence
+2. materialized views, which are built by traversing logs in potentially out-of-order sequence

 hypercore provides some very useful superpowers:

 1. all data is cryptographically associated with a writer's public key
-2. partial replication: parts of feeds can be selectively sync'd between peers, instead of all-or-nothing, without loss of cryptographic integrity
+2. partial replication: parts of logs can be selectively sync'd between peers, instead of all-or-nothing, without loss of cryptographic integrity

-Building views in arbitrary sequence is more challenging than when order is known to be topographic, but confers some benefits:
+Building views in arbitrary sequence is more challenging than when order is known to be topographic or sorted in some way, but confers some benefits:

-1. most programs are only interested in the latest values of data; the long tail of history can be traversed asynchronously at leisure after the tips of the feeds are processed
+1. most programs are only interested in the latest values of data; the long tail of history can be traversed asynchronously at leisure after the tips of the logs are processed
 2. the views are tolerant of partially available data.
 Many of the modules listed in the section below depend on *topographic completeness*: all entries referenced by an entry **must** be present for indexes to function.
 This makes